How to choose the best line trimmer

 Manufacturers of cordless power tools usually market their products as members of a universal battery platform.
 The idea is you’ll buy your first tool as a kit with a battery and charger, then only need to buy the “skin” (tool only) for subsequent products in the range.

 Note that batteries lose capacity over time – both in regular use and in storage – so you’ll eventually need to buy a replacement (usually after a few years).
 Replacement batteries for some line trimmers can be particularly expensive, so it’s worth checking with the retailer when choosing a model.
-For example, the 5.0Ah battery BA2800T for the EGO MST1504E 56V line trimmer costs over $400.

 Mains-electric (corded) line trimmers